BrandonTLau/video-downloader/README.md

 make
 cd ..

-## Usage
+## How to Run

 ### GUI
+1. Open **MSYS2 UCRT64** from the Start Menu
+2. Navigate to the project folder: cd /c/Users/<yourname>/video-downloader
+3. Run:
-Run the GUI from the MSYS2 UCRT64 terminal: python gui.py
+python gui.py

-- Paste any URL into the URL field
+4. Paste a URL into the URL field
-- Select an output folder
+5. Select an output folder using the Browse button
-- For YouTube videos, select a quality
+6. For YouTube videos, select a quality (480p, 720p, 1080p, Best)
-- Click Download
+7. Click **Download**

 ### Command Line
 ./build/downloader.exe <url> <output_path> <threads>